 - Then, enter the following formula in cell G5 to get the following result.

-3 Alternative Ways of Vertical Look up and Returning Multiple Values in One Cell Separated by Comma in Excel
+Excel Vertical Look up and Returning Multiple Values in One Cell Separated by Comma: 3 Alternative Ways

 1. Combine TEXTJOIN & IF Functions